easonlin404/jersey-server-helloworld/README.md

 # jersey-server-helloworld

-Building the Guide
+Running the Example
 ------------------

-To build the project, run maven commad (using embedded jetty server):
+Run the example as follows(using embedded jetty server):

     mvn jetty:run

+The resource are available at
 http://localhost:8080/jersey-server-helloworld/api/v1.0/hello